tmoss4/bkr/pages/politics/system.md

 Term Limits: 5 years

-Head to the <a href="{{ site.url }}{{ site.baseurl }}/politics/know-your-politician">Know Your Politician</a> page to see the current Senators.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }

 ## Ministries {#ministries}

-There are 17 distinct areas of government interest that are led by an individual.
-To find more information on the government ministries, departments, corporations, and statutory agencies - <a href="http://bit.ly/2ghJ8V0">click here</a>
+There are currently 17 distinct areas of government interest that positioned as official ministries:

 1. <a href="http://bit.ly/2h36BYv">Agriculture, Marine Resources and Local Government</a>
 2. <a href="http://bit.ly/1Tsw8si">Education, Science and Technology</a> - <a href="http://www.ministryofeducationbahamas.com/">Dedicated website</a>